-Lance canines are caused by a rostral displacement of the canine tooth and are named for their lance or spear-like appearance.
+Lance canines are caused by a rostral displacement of the upper canine tooth and are named for their lance or spear-like appearance.
 In some dogs the lance canine can cause improper shutting of the mouth, ulceration, and/or periodontal disease.
 This dental abnormality is seen almost exclusively in the Shetland sheepdog.

 Missing Third Incisor

-A Sheltie that is missing its permanent third incisor but has a retained deciduous incisor, indicated by the green
+A Sheltie that is missing its permanent third incisor but has a retained deciduous incisor, indicated by the arrow.

 Missing premolars and/or molars are most frequently reported in smaller dog breeds, such as the Shetland sheepdog.
 This abnormality is separate from the missing third incisors.

 (A) A Sheltie missing the upper second premolar and lower fourth premolar, indicated by the arrows, compared to (B) a Sheltie with normal dentition.